 It's here and now, and a threat.
 Climate change threatens the very things that make Minnesota a great place to live, from our magnificent 10,000 lakes to our farmable land and clean air.
 Our climate is changing rapidly, and these shifts are already affecting our economy, our cities and towns, our unique and cherished ecosystems, and our health and well-being.

-Our Minnesota Climate is a multi-agency initiative focused on putting Minnesota back on track to reduce greenhouse gas emissions by 80% by 2050.
+Our Minnesota Climate is a multi-agency initiative focused on bringing Minnesota's Climate Action Framework to life.